FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

 * {C++}

    ```
-   $ fx log --only FizzBuzz
+   $ ffx log --filter FizzBuzz
    ...
    ...
-Component fuchsia-pkg://fuchsia.com/inspect_cpp_codelab_part_2.cmx
-   is not allowed to connect to fuchsia.examples.inspect.FizzBuzz...
+No capability available at path /svc/fuchsia.examples.inspect.FizzBuzz
+   for component /core/ffx-laboratory:client_part_2/reverser, verify the
+   component has the proper `use` declaration. ...
    ```

 * {Rust}

    ```
-   $ fx log --only FizzBuzz
+   $ ffx log --filter FizzBuzz
    ...
    ...
-Component fuchsia-pkg://fuchsia.com/inspect_rust_codelab_part_2.cmx
-   is not allowed to connect to fuchsia.examples.inspect.FizzBuzz...
+No capability available at path /svc/fuchsia.examples.inspect.FizzBuzz
+   for component /core/ffx-laboratory:client_part_2/reverser, verify the
+   component has the proper `use` declaration. ...
    ```

 * {Dart}

    ```
-   $ fx log --only FizzBuzz
+   $ ffx log --filter FizzBuzz
    ...
    ...
 Component fuchsia-pkg://fuchsia.com/inspect_dart_codelab_part_2.cmx
    is not allowed to connect to fuchsia.examples.inspect.FizzBuzz...